 Final Pricing Words

 Most jewelry makers do not ask enough for their jewelry.
-We feel intimidated by large stores that import jewelry, but if you really stop and think about it, nine times out of ten, your work is going to be far superior in quality.
+We feel intimidated by large stores that import jewelry, but if you stop and think about it, nine times out of ten, your work is going to be far superior in quality.
 If you want to make your jewelry business into a serious, viable occupation rather than just a hobby, you need to be a serious business person and that means pricing your jewelry seriously, paying yourself a reasonable wage, covering all of your expenses, and eventually, making a profit.